Volume 6, Issue 3 (Vol6,No3(21) 2025) 2025, 6(3): 362-375 | Back to browse issues page

 URL: http://jeche.ir/article-1-328-en.html

-1- MA in psychology, department of psychology, Science and Arts university, Yazd, Iran
+1- Department of Psychology, Faculty of Psychology, Science and Arts university, Yazd, Iran.

-Background and Aim: This study aimed to compare the effectiveness of Parent-Child Interaction Therapy (PCIT) and Child-Parent Relationship Therapy (CPRT) on behavioral problems and family functioning in preschool children.
+Background and Aim Behavioral problems in preschool children are common and can affect both child development and family functioning.
+This study aimed to compare the effectiveness of parent-child interaction therapy (PCIT) and child-parent relationship therapy (CPRT) on behavioral problems and family functioning in preschool children.

 Type of Study: Research | Subject: Special